Last updated 1/13/2021 at 8:00 AM

 COVID-19 (Coronavirus Disease 2019) is a respiratory virus first detected in December of 2019.
-As we continue to see community spread of the virus throughout the state, it is appropriate for residents and businesses to review standard sanitary protocols which help minimize transmission of contagious conditions generally.
+As we continue to see community spread of the virus throughout the state, residents and businesses should review standard sanitary protocols to minimize transmission of contagious conditions generally.

 How many cases does Providence have?